The New Happiness: Why We Get Happiness Wrong & How to Change It

 “Ask yourself whether you are happy and you cease to be so.” — JS Mill

 One paradigm in circulation today is that the most important pursuit in life is to feel or be happy but if we understand how the mind and body work we realize that happiness is not something to be sought after, lest it go running the opposite way.

 “Running towards happiness is the fastest way to miss the bus.” — Desmond Tutu

 How Emotion Works

 In order to recognize why not to seek happiness, it’s important to understand how our emotions work.
-Subjectively, emotional state is determined by:
+Subjectively, the emotional state is determined by:

 1) what the body feels at the physical level

 2) mental judgment upon what the body’s feeling.

-In every moment our bodies are coming in contact with a whole bunch of inputs: sights, smells, sounds, tastes, touches, and thoughts.
-Every one of these inputs triggers sensations on the body.
-These sensations influence our emotions, because they’re literally what we’re feeling.
+In every moment our bodies are coming in contact with a whole bunch of inputs including sights, smells, sounds, tastes, touches, and thoughts.
+Each one of these inputs triggers sensations on the body and these sensations influence our emotions because they’re literally what we’re feeling.

 Experiencing the Truth

 But physical sensations alone don’t determine our emotions.
 How you are feeling is determined at the mental level.
 In short, we are constantly judging the way our bodies feel.

 “There is nothing either good or bad, but thinking makes it so.” —Hamlet in Hamlet.

 If we feel sad, nervous, or fearful, it’s typically followed by judgment.
 We think we shouldn’t feel these negative emotions but our resistance to them only amplifies those feelings.
 Instead, whatever you are feeling is exactly what you should be feeling, simply because you are feeling it.
 If we are running away from our deepest sadnesses or anxieties or fears, we are also running away from our greatest happinesses.

 Here’s where things get interesting.
-When we feel happiness, it’s also usually accompanied by judgement.
+When we feel happiness, it’s also usually accompanied by judgment.
 We cling to pleasurable feelings and sensations because we don’t want happiness to leave us.
 Inevitably, when things change, we become adverse to our unpleasant feelings and the cycle continues.